nvzqz/minimal-mistakes/_posts/2017-11-02-rust-static-assertions.md

 Can we use this to our advantage in a general and ergonomic way?
 Of course!

-This is Rust, we shouldn't have to be `unsafe` to get what we want.
+This is Rust; we shouldn't have to be `unsafe` to get what we want.
 As it turns out, getting the function pointer will emit the same error.

 ```rust